Ambient AI

 Focus Mode

 That led to Focus Mode, which became the strongest direction from my work on the project.
 Instead of giving users another thing to interact with, the system would notice signs of deep work and respond by reducing noise in the workspace.
 Non-essential panels could fade back, lower-priority updates could wait, and urgent information could stay visible without taking over the screen.
-I also explored how this would work across a pre-focus, active focus, and post-focus state.

 Focus Mode

 That led to Focus Mode, which became the strongest direction from my work on the project.
 Instead of giving users another thing to interact with, the system would notice signs of deep work and respond by reducing noise in the workspace.
 Non-essential panels could fade back, lower-priority updates could wait, and urgent information could stay visible without taking over the screen.
-I also explored how this would work across a pre-focus, active focus, and post-focus state.

 Outcome